ibm-cloud-docs/Cloudant/api/design_documents.md

 A design document can contain rules for URL rewriting, by using an array in the `rewrites` field.
 Requests that match the rewrite rules must have a URL path that starts with `/$DATABASE/_design/doc/_rewrite`.

-Design documents with `options.partitioned` set to `true` cannot contain a `rewrites` field.
+Design documents with `options.partitioned` set to `true` can't contain a `rewrites` field.
 {: tip}

 Each rule is a JSON object with four fields:

 Field    | Description
 ---------|------------
 `from`   | A path relative to `/$DATABASE/_design/doc/_rewrite`, used to match URLs to rewrite rules.
-Path elements that start with a `:` are treated as variables, and match any string that does not contain a `/`.
+Path elements that start with a `:` are treated as variables, and match any string that doesn't contain a `/`.
 An `*` can appear only at the end of the string, and matches any string - including slashes.
 `method` | The HTTP method that must be matched.
 `query`  | The query part of the resulting URL.
 This part is a JSON object that contains the key/value pairs of the query.
 `to`     | The path (relative to `/$DATABASE/_design/doc/` and not including the query part of the URL) that is the result of the rewriting step.
 Variables that are captured in `from` can be used in `to`.
 An `*` can also be used and contains everything that is captured by the pattern in `from`.